CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ## Raw Data from NBA API
 Example of raw data from the NBA API
- - This is just the first 2 lines of the raw data, the header and first row of data, I pulled from the API with `StatGrab.py` that I then use in the following section.
+ - This is just the first 2 lines of the raw data that I pulled from the API with `StatGrab.py` that I then use in the following section.

 ```csv
 PLAYER_ID,SEASON_ID,LEAGUE_ID,TEAM_ID,TEAM_ABBREVIATION,PLAYER_AGE,GP,GS,MIN,FGM,FGA,FG_PCT,FG3M,FG3A,FG3_PCT,FTM,FTA,FT_PCT,OREB,DREB,REB,AST,STL,BLK,TOV,PF,PTS,PlayerName